 Because, in actuality, a crown can improve the appearance of your smile by focusing on just one tooth at a time.
 Having a fractured or missing tooth repaired by your dentist can significantly impact the appearance of your smile.

-Make sure to bring your insurance information with you when you go to the dentist.
-Their treatment coordinators will create a care plan that includes all fees, copays, projected coverage, and total costs.
+Make sure to bring your insurance information when you go to the dentist.
+Their treatment coordinators will create a care plan including fees, copays, projected coverage, and total costs.

 Before you commit to anything, you’ll have a good understanding of what to expect.
 Consult a dentist in your area.